 You may come across a message that states, “There is 1 zombie process.”.

-When a process ends, all the memory and resources associated with it are deallocated so they can be used by other processes.
+When a process ends, all the memory and resources associated with it are deallocated so other processes can use them.
 However, the process’s entry in the process table remains.
 The parent is sent a SIGCHLD signal indicating that a child has died; the handler for this signal will typically execute the wait system call, which reads the exit status and removes the zombie.

-It can be useful in some situations, for example if the parent creates another child process it will make sure that it will not be allocated the same process ID.
-If a zombie process is stopped or killed, the process ID can be reused.
+It can be helpful in some situations; for example, if the parent creates another child process, it will ensure that it will not be allocated the same process ID.
+The process ID can be reused if a zombie process is stopped or killed.
 However, if a parent ignores the SIGCHLD, the zombie will be left in the process table.